denizetkar/alpha-chess/docs/neural_network.md

 ### 2.1.
 Input Layer

-- The input to the network will be a tensor representing the encoded chess board state.
-The shape will be `(batch_size, num_planes, 8, 8)`, where `num_planes` depends on the chosen board representation (e.g., 12 for piece positions + additional planes for game state features like castling rights, en passant, halfmove clock, and potentially move history).
+- The input to the network is a tensor representing the encoded chess board state.
+The shape is `(batch_size, 29, 8, 8)`, where `29` is the number of input planes as defined in `docs/architecture.md` and `src/chess_env.py`.

 ### 2.2.
 Convolutional Trunk